 Steroid drugs like prednisone (Deltasone, Orasone, Meticorten) can help with your symptoms because they can slow down your immune system and help with inflammation.
 Your doctor may only prescribe these if you have a chronic case, though.

-Your doctor also may recommend bed rest or oxygen therapy, which involves getting extra oxygen through tubes in your nose or a mask, to help you feel better.
+In addition to recommending that you avoid your triggers, your doctor may also recommend bed rest or oxygen therapy, which involves getting extra oxygen through tubes in your nose or a mask, to help you feel better.